 Since the New Jersey Cannabis Regulatory Commission (CRC) announced the winners of 14 cultivation and four vertically integrated medical marijuana licenses, great changes are coming to New Jersey cannabis.

-“We know how anticipated these final actions were and we are happy they are now completed,” said CRC Executive Director Jeff Brown.
+“We know how anticipated these final actions were.
+We are happy they are now completed,” said CRC Executive Director Jeff Brown.
 “The awardees can now continue with the process to establish their operations.
 This can only be a good thing for cannabis patients and New Jersey’s fledgling cannabis industry.”

-Of the ten cultivator permits approved three are in North Jersey, five are in Central Jersey, and two are in South Jersey.
+Of the ten cultivation permits approved, three are in North Jersey, five are in Central Jersey, and two are in South Jersey.
 They could potentially add 235,000 sq. ft. of the canopy to the market.
 The four vertically integrated awards (for businesses doing cultivation, manufacturing, and retail) could add another 120,000 sq. ft. of cannabis canopy and an additional four retail locations.

 According to a report from the CRC, for the approximately 121,000 patients in the medical program, 61 dispensaries and 26 cultivators are needed.
-In reality, 23 dispensary locations are being operated by 10 license holders that also cultivate.
+In reality, 23 dispensary locations are being operated by ten license holders that also engage in cultivation.

 There were previously 12 license vertically integrated holders.
 The license holder Justice Gown’s main dispensary in Ewing should be operational this fall.
-In contrast, the cannabis corporation Multi-State Operator (MSO) MPX which won a license to operate in Atlantic City is mired in problems since they bought by the larger MSO iAnthus which is suffering from ongoing scandal regarding its leadership.
+In contrast, the cannabis corporation Multi-State Operator (MSO) MPX, which won a license to operate in Atlantic City, is mired in problems.
+They were bought by the larger MSO iAnthus, which is suffering from an ongoing scandal regarding its leadership.

 Unfortunately, it might be some time until the doors are open on the new facilities.
 It might take at least a year to open any of the new locations, if not longer.

-The CRC which inherited the 2019 debacle now only has half an albatross around their neck since the dispensary applicants winners have yet to be announced.
+The CRC, which inherited the 2019 debacle, now only has half an albatross around their neck.
+The dispensary applicant winners have yet to be announced.
 No date was given when that would occur.